tahiri-lab/QSAR/paper/paper.md

 of breastfeeding infants to these substances [@verstegen2022].
 By applying **qsarKit** to this domain, we aim to effectively provide a free framework to help in the domain of breastfeeding research.

-## Dataset Composition and Distribution
+## Dataset composition and distribution

 The dataset includes a mix of ionized, neutral, and full molecular profiles, accommodating the chemical diversity encountered in real-world scenarios.
 This diversified dataset was curated to assess the performances of the